mateusfpleite/Trybesmith/README.md

 # Trybesmith

 <p>
 Project developed for Trybe's backend module, mainly using NodeJS with Express, TypeScript, MySQL, Docker and JWT.
+The project also implements Object-Oriented Programming concepts and was almost entirely developed using classes.
 The API simulates a shop of craft RPG items that are sold on demand.
 The API has endpoints to register and retrieve products, orders and users.
 </p>

 <p> Use 'npm install' to install project dependencies </p>